AVEVA/CONNECT-data-services-developer-docs/content/api-reference/community/community-client-credential-clients.md

 <a id="opIdClientCredentialClients_List Client Credential Clients for a Community"></a>

-Gets clients associated with a specific tenant and community.
+Gets clients associated with a specific tenant and community

 ### Request
 ```text